Our Board of Directors

 Adam Steinback

-Adam Steinback is the Senior Vice President of Commercial Services at Albank in Chicago where he manages business, community, and corporate development.
+Adam Steinback is Senior Vice President at Albank in Chicago where he manages business, community, and corporate development.
 He has served on Albank’s Board of Directors since 2005.
 Previous experience has been in commercial real estate, as well as managing business development at Schneider Electric (SU.PA) and at two technology companies.
 He has a B.A. from The American University in Washington, DC, in Economics & Communications.
+He is a member of the FEDC Board of Directors.

 Joanne Steinback